wp-cool-tools/purify-wp-menues/README.txt

 * The plugin was released initially.

 == Upgrade Notice ==

+= 3.4.1 =
+Added default values for the options introduced in version 3.4

 = 3.4 =
 Added options for category lists and tested with WordPress 6.0